ShahnewazAhmedS/Project_4_Numerical_PSI/README.md

 - This read me file

 ### Usage:
-- Running all the cells from begin to end will do the trick
+- Running all the cells from beginning to end will do the trick

-### Acknowledgements
+### Acknowledgements:
 I didn't collaborate with anyone in this project.